 - Engage a real estate attorney in the property’s state to manage the transfer

 Verdict: A deed-in-lieu without a title search is an assumption of unknown liabilities.
 It saves legal cost in the short term and creates far larger costs in the long term.
+See our guide to accelerating private mortgage asset recovery with deed-in-lieu for the full transaction framework.

 8. 1099-C Debt Cancellation Reporting

-When a workout involves principal forgiveness — whether through a short payoff, modification, or settlement — the forgiven amount is generally reportable as cancellation of debt income on IRS Form 1099-C. Failing to file exposes the lender to IRS penalties and leaves the borrower without the documentation they need for their own tax filing.
+When a workout involves principal forgiveness — whether through a short payoff, modification, or settlement — the forgiven amount is reportable as cancellation of debt income on IRS Form 1099-C. Failing to file exposes the lender to IRS penalties and leaves the borrower without the documentation they need for their own tax filing.

 - Consult a CPA or tax attorney to confirm reporting thresholds applicable to each transaction type